nojronatron/nojronatron.github.io/continuing-education/mobile-to-desktop-dotnet-maui.md

 App.xaml: Just like WPF, this is the default XAML Resource-defining file.
 Resource Dictionaries (and Merged Dictionaries) are supported, as in WPF.
 Resources Folder: Contains various resources such as Styles, Fonts, Images, etc.
 App.xaml.cs: Like WPF, defines the App Class.
-Common (platform neutral) lifecycle events can be overridden here.
+Common (platform neutral) lifecycle events can be overridden here (OnStart, OnResume, OnSleep...).
+Also, MainPage is initialized as a new AppShell.
+AppShell.xaml: MAUI Application main structure (styling, URI-based nav, layouts, etc).

 ## References